-53.3.2.
+56.3.2.
 Configure Zenoss to Send Events as Traps

-- 1. From the navigation bar, click on Settings. - 2.
-Click the Daemons tab. - 3.
-Look for the trapforwarder daemon on the left-hand side and then click on the edit config button. - 4.
+- 1. From the navigation bar, select Advanced > Settings. - 2.
+Select Daemons in the left panel. - 3.
+Locate the trapforwarder daemon in the list, and then click edit config in that row. - 4.
 Specify the following properties that are expected by your remote SNMP trap receiver.